 In this article, you are going to learn about how to customize ribbon in Excel.
 In general, the ribbon is the strip of buttons and icons at the top of the program window that allows you to access various features and commands.
 You can customize the ribbon by adding or removing tabs, groups, and commands.
-Customization of the ribbon can come in very handy to a regular excel user.
+Customization of the ribbon can come in very handy to a regular Excel user.
 Or you are doing the same job over and over again, customized ribbons can be life savers.
-Here is a preview of customization process of Excel ribbons.
+Here is a preview of the customization process of Excel ribbons.

 What Can Be Customized?